Articles

 This study is a great addition to Peter Felsman's which showed that "improv experience promotes divergent thinking, uncertainty tolerance, and affective well-being."
 We especially love his statement that "co-creativity and unpredictability distinguish improv from other social interactions."

-Update June 2023: Yet another white paper proving the undeniable importance of improvisation in the workplace.
+Yet another white paper proves the undeniable importance of improvisation in the workplace.
 This time, specifically dealing with the rapid pace of digitalization and how it forces new ventures to cope with external changes they cannot foresee.
 Improvisation is a crucial way for companies to respond effectively to sudden changes.

 As published in the Journal of Creativity in Mental Health and written by Diana Schwenken, Maja Dshemuchadse, Lisa Rasehorn, Dominik Klarhölter & Stefan Scherbaum.